Ser-Hilary/SDXL_sizing/README.md

 ### The other inputs?

+**extra_crop** adds some extra to the crop_w and crop_h as a proportion of the generation size.
+In my experience this usually looks pretty odd, if you use it at all the number should be kept low.
+Generally you'll leave this at 0.0.
+It will also increase downscaling because it makes for a smaller 'theoretical' final image size.
+I'm not really sure that this works all that well, but it's there if you want it.

 **downscale_effect** determines how much to adjust the "downscale" output to match the 'original resolution' (minus cropping).
 At 1.0 it matches original resolution exactly (minus cropping), at 0.5 it's midway between that and your gen size, etc.